 Seafield Beach is one of six Rural award beaches situated along the Fife coastline.
 The beach is located to the South of Kirkcaldy over looking the Firth of Forth.
 It is a sandy beach with rock pools.
 For a real walk on the wild side you can watch seals basking in the sun from the Fife Coastal path just ten minutes walk south of Seafield, listen to the seabirds as they soar above the waves and smell the fresh sea air and feel the real sense of freedom.

 An electric sign displaying real-time bathing water quality predictions is available at this beach between 1 June - 15 September.
-You can find out the daily prediction by visiting the SEPA website.
+You can find out more on our bathing waters page.

 The name Kirkcaldy means "place of the hard fort", or "place of Caled's fort".
 It is derived from the Pictish caer meaning "fort", caled, which is Pictish "hard" .